-How To Prepare Your Financial Affidavit
+How To Prepare Your Financial Affidavit in Illinois

 During the divorce process, each party is required to disclose the following: their income, expenses, assets, debts and other financial-related items.
 Disclosure is done through filling out a financial affidavit, through formal discovery, and by other means.